daerese/custom-AniList-website/README.md

 ## [anilist-clone.onrender.com](https://anilist-clone.onrender.com/)

 This is a fully responsive website.
-It was created for practice using API's and making a multi-page website in Node.js.
+It was created for practice using API's and making a multi-page website with Node.js.

 > The overall design was inspired by **[AniList.co](https://anilist.co/)**.